pmelchi/pmelchi.github.io/_drafts/2020-06-04-mssql-datetime.markdown

 #The issue
 ##I cannot query by timestamp in MSSQL 2016
-The issue itself is that making queries to a MSSQL 2016 database will break if you are using a timestamp, the problem is that starting in MSSQL 2016 datetime has changed to provided more accuracy
+The issue itself is that making queries to a MSSQL 2016 database will break if you are using a timestamp, the problem is that starting in MSSQL 2016 datetime has been upgraded to provided more accuracy for the datetime fields

 This can be easily seen in the following query: